hectorrdz98/my-first-datapack/README.md

-# my-first-datapack
+# Datapack template
-This is the skelethon of my first datapack for Minecraft 1.16
+This is a template for a basic 1.16.4 datapack